- Ultrabook and tablet in one

 The Lenovo Ideapad Yoga 11S is an ultrabook, first and foremost.
 It’s a powerful one at that thanks to 8GB RAM and a generous 256GB of solid state storage, but the Yoga part of its name refers to the extra flexibility it offers.
 Like the larger 13-inch Lenovo IdeaPad Yoga 13, its screen flips a full 360 degrees to create a tablet – albeit one with a dormant keyboard and touchpad on its backplate.

 As such, this is aimed at someone looking for something ultra-portable, who isn’t quite prepared to lose the keyboard completely, but is open to the flexibility a tablet provides.
 But how does it stack up in the real world?

 Want a standard laptop?
-Read our top 10 best laptop round-up.
+Read our best laptop round-up.